mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Communicating with you, listening to you
 * Understanding your needs and your decisions

-<p class="question invisible"><span class="complete">I would like to write this bullet-point list into more fluid text, is that acceptable?</span> Decision: Yes, re-write.</p>
+<p class="outstanding">I would like to write this bullet-point list into more fluid text, is that acceptable?</p>

 #### Choosing the Right Caregiver
 Being a caregiver is a full-time, 24/7 responsibility and can be tiring, demanding and stressful - especially if your condition, schedule or treatment changes.